-- Write answers to the three questions in one page. - How were things going before e\Logistics? - How now are things going after e\Logistics? - What are the improvements from e\Logistics? - One best group will get a waiver for one reading brief.
+- Write answers to three questions in one page in a group of 4-5.

+- How were things going before eLogistics?

+- How now are things going after eLogistics?

+- What are the improvements from eLogistics?

+- One best group will get a waiver for one reading brief.